 Did you know?
 Lake Crescent is Washington’s second deepest lake.

 Watching the sunset and sunrise by the clear water, enjoying the wind and the sound of nature creating music, Lake Crescent is a popular spot for a retreat away from the hustle and bustle of the city.

 And if you enjoy water activities, you can canoe on the lake too!

 It’s a great in-between stop from Hurricane Ridge and Ruby Beach, which is what we did.

 One of the best nature things to do in Washington, Lake Crescent is a tranquil place surrounded by trees and greenery, creating a serene medley for everyone to enjoy.

 Here’s a map with all the best Washington nature attractions covered in this travel guide.

 Washington State has some of the best nature attractions in the USA!
-I hope this guide gives you an idea on best things to do and places to see in the Evergreen State.
+I hope this travel guide gives you an idea on best things to do and places to see in the Evergreen State for nature.